Get to Know Our Information Center Volunteers

 • What is your history with the Greater Portland area?

 I am native Mainer.
 I grew up on Peaks for 11-12 years.
-Other than that, I have have spent my whole life here.
-There has never been a need to move, I planted my down roots here with going to high school and college, getting marriage, having children, ect.
+There has never been a need to move, I planted my down roots here with going to high school and college, getting marriage, having children.

 Prior to Covid, I volunteered at Barbara Bush Children’s Hospital for a year and a half rocking babies in the NICU.
 It was such an amazing experience to have, they would fall asleep right in my arms.